How Often Do Driverless Vehicles Have Accidents?

 How Many Self-Driving Vehicle Accidents Are There Per Year?

-It can be hard to track the exact number of crashes because the data changes each year.
+It can be challenging to track the exact number of crashes because the data changes annually.
 We reviewed NHTSA records on vehicles with Automated Driving Systems (ADS) from July 2021 to December 2024:

 Driverless Vehicle Crash Stats (Source: NHTSA)